 I think all of us want to do a better job of makeup application, don’t you?
 I’ve had the blessing of having Bebe Tran, one of Dallas’ most well-known makeup artists, do my makeup for a few of my photoshoots, and I always pepper her with questions during our time together!
 The last time we were together, she suggested that we do a one-on-one makeup lesson to help me feel more confident when I’m doing my own makeup.
 I loved that idea, and I’m so excited to share the experience with you today!
 I learned so much, and you’re going to learn a bunch too.
 I promise!

 Bebe Tran is the owner of B-Lashed Beauty & Bridal Bar, one of the most well-respected lash and makeup salons in the Dallas area.
 She and her staff provide services ranging from lash extensions and lifts to microblading, facials, and hair and makeup for any occasion.
-Thanks to this lash growth serum, I don’t need extensions, but I do go to Bebe every three months or so for a lash lift.
-You can read a post about it HERE (complete with creepy too-close photos of my eyes!😂).
+Thanks to this lash growth serum, I don’t need extensions, but I do go to Bebe a few times a year for a lash lift.
+You can read a post about it HERE (complete with creepy too-close photos of my eyes!).

 My Makeup Lesson: How it Worked